japila-books/spark-structured-streaming-internals/docs/demo/deep-dive-into-filestreamsink.md

 FileSink[/tmp/socket-file]
 ```

-Since `FileStreamSink` has already been requested to add at least one batch, requesting it to add `0`th batch should be skipped.
+Since `FileStreamSink` has already been requested to add at least one batch, requesting it to add `0`th batch again should be skipped.

 ```text
 scala> sink.addBatch(batchId = 0, data = spark.range(5).toDF)